jdimauro/witch-lights/README.md

 Most problems with this installation are caused by wiring problems.
 If you're getting weird behavior, or no pixel illumination, check:

 * are there any short circuits?
 * is the white data line connected all the way to the first NeoPixel input?
-* Are the 4-pin connectors connected right on the inside?
+Use the continuity check function of your multimeter to be certain.
+* Is the yellow data line connected all the way to the farthest PIR sensor?
+Check continuity with your multimeter.
+* Check any enclosures where the NeoPixels connect to 4-pin waterproof cables; it's possible that the terminals connecting the cables to the wiring harness have come loose as the cables flexed during installation.
 * Are the NeoPixel strips oriented correctly?
 (Check the arrow on the strip; it should be pointed *away* from the Arduino enclosure)
 * Is the Arduino power light on?
 Does the indicator LED come on when the PIR sensor is tripped?
+* Check the voltage at the positive and negative terminals in each enclosure while the assembly is powered on; you should have 5 volts at each terminal.
+If the voltage is less than 5V, you may have a short circuit in the power line.

 TODO: more better troubleshooting